LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

-Now, as we have properties in our database, let's start building the **search**.
+Now, that we have properties in our database, let's start building the **search**.

 ![Booking.com search by geographical object](images/booking-com-search-geoobject.png)